bisterix-studio/parley/README.md

 # Parley

-Parley is an addon for [Godot 4.4+](https://godotengine.org/) that provides a graph-based dialogue manager for writing, testing, and running dialogue sequences at scale with ease.
+Parley is an addon for [Godot 4.4+](https://godotengine.org/) that provides a graph-based dialogue manager for easy writing, testing, and running of dialogue sequences at scale.
 Write your dialogue sequences by defining the graph for your dialogue sequence which are backed by a well-defined Dialogue AST for easy management and integration within your game.

 <!-- TODO: check the link -->